 As prime minister Erbakan has chosen a moderate line, but still oriented himself more in direction of other Muslim states, without cutting any ties to the West, which many observers expected.
 In Western media, his improved relations with Iran and Libya's Ghadhafi have been hard to accept.
-Erbakan expressed views in the electoral campaign, which he left when he was appointed prime minister, and he now supports Turkey's application for membership in the European Union (EU).
+Erbakan expressed views in the electoral campaign, which he left when he was appointed as prime minister, and he supported Turkey's application for membership in the European Union (EU).

 Erbakan's Welfare Party was outlawed in 1997 after a long campaign leaded by the Turkish military forces and most of the self-conscious people afraid of a disintegration of the country with a possible Islamization, and the chances of an escalation of the conflict with Kurdish nationalists.
 Welfare Party (RP) changed its name into Wisdom Party (FP), with its leader Recai Kutan, but its members expressed that this was not a continuation of RP but a fresh new party.

 Erbakan was banned from politics, again, for 5 years until 2003 and then found guilty by the court for some illegal money transfers within his party, so he was kept in house arrest for some time.
 After he was pardoned by President Abdullah Gul due to his health problems, in October 2010 he became the leader of the Saadet Party.